broughtj/DATA-5600-FL21/Syllabus/DATA-5600-Fall-2021-Syllabus.md

 ### Topics

-We will cover the following blank main modules:
+We will cover the following three main modules:

 1. Fundamentals: chapters 1 - 5
 2. Linear regression: 1 - 11